 From pastel pink, sparkling white, and golden tan to black, purple, and even green, the world’s most beautiful beaches offer a wide array of textures, shades, and colorful mixtures.

-Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words completes this serene scene.
+Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words complete this serene scene.